jpbow/ai-messenger-bot/README.md

 3. Get the users to clone my example bot??

-4. Now go to your bots Settings menu and go to the API Details section where you should find a Sever Access Token.
+4. Go to your bots Settings menu and go to the API Details section where you should find a Sever Access Token.
 Save this as we will need it later.

 ### Finish setting up the bot

 Finally, we're now going to take those variables you saved earlier (the Page Access Token, App Secret and Server Access Token) and enter them into Heroku so it has permission to connect to Facebook and wit.ai.
 The best way to do this is to set each of the variables as config vars in Heroku (it keeps the app secrets out of version control).

-1. Go to your Heroku app and go to the Settings menu.
-Here you can add each of the variables in.
-Use the same naming as below.
+1. In the Settings menu of your Heroku app you'll be able to enter in each of the three variables.
+Make sure to use the same naming as below.

 	![Heroku config var setup screenshot](/demo/image_4.png)